RyanAbraham/Gideon-Bot/README.md

 # Introduction
 Gideon Bot is a Discord bot for any MTG related servers.
-Card fetching, deck goldfishing, and tournament schedules are all currently supported!
+Card fetching, deck goldfishing, and tournament scheduling are all currently supported!

 # Setup
 1. Download or clone this repository.